qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

      - [integer]
      - The count of pixels in the output raster layer

+**Algorithm ID**: ``qgis:fuzzifyrasterlargemembership``

+.. include:: qgis_algs_include.rst
+  :start-after: **algorithm_code_section**
+  :end-before: **end_algorithm_code_section**

 .. _qgisfuzzifyrasterlinearmembership:

 Fuzzify raster (linear membership) |312|
 ------------------------------------------

 Transforms an input raster to a fuzzified raster by assigning a membership value to each pixel, using a Linear membership function.
 Membership values range from 0 to 1.
 In the fuzzified raster, a value of 0 implies no membership of the defined fuzzy set, whereas a value of 1 means full membership.
 The linear function is defined as |fuzzy_linear_formula|, where *a* is the low bound and *b* the high bound.
 This equation assigns membership values using a linear transformation for pixel values between the low and high bounds.
-Pixels values smaller than the low bound are given 0 membership whereas pixel values greater than the high bound are given 1 membership
+Pixels values smaller than the low bound are given 0 membership whereas pixel values greater than the high bound are given 1 membership.

-.. seealso:: :ref:`qgisfuzzifyrastergaussianmembership`, :ref:`qgisfuzzifyrasterlargemembership`,
+.. seealso:: :ref:`qgisfuzzifyrastergaussianmembership`,
+  :ref:`qgisfuzzifyrasterlargemembership`,
+  :ref:`qgisfuzzifyrasternearmembership`,
-  :ref:`qgisfuzzifyrasternearmembership`, :ref:`qgisfuzzifyrasterpowermembership`,
+  :ref:`qgisfuzzifyrasterpowermembership`,
   :ref:`qgisfuzzifyrastersmallmembership`

 Parameters